Alveel/ansible-retrieve-gluster-data/README.md

 # Introduction

 This Ansible playbook is intended for use in OpenShift/OKD 3.x environments with Gluster.
-Its purpose is to ease gathering information that can be used to troubleshoot and or debug Gluster and/or Heketi issues.
+Its purpose is to ease gathering information that can be used to troubleshoot and debug Gluster and Heketi issues.

 It: